Jezero (crater): Local features

-In December 2021, NASA announced that some of the rocks in Jezero in Seitah were igneous.
+In December 2021, NASA announced that some of the rocks in Jezero in Séítah were igneous.
 When examined closely, rocks revealed the mineral olivine surrounded by the mineral pyroxene.
 That arrangement happens in thick magma bodies and geologists call this type of texture "Cumulate."
 Carbonate and sulfate minerals were also detected which means that the rocks had been altered by water.
-The instrument used for this analysis was the Planetary Instrument for X-ray Lithochemistry (PIXL).
+The instrument used for this analysis was the Planetary Instrument for X-Ray Lithochemistry (PIXL).

 Crater

 In a March 2015 paper, researchers from Brown University described how an ancient Martian lake system existed in Jezero.
 The study advanced the idea that water filled the crater at least two separate times.
 There are two channels on the northern and western sides of the crater that probably supplied it with water; each of these channels has a delta-like deposit where sediment was carried by water and deposited in the lake.
 Craters of a given diameter are expected to have a certain depth; a depth less than expected means sediment entered the crater.
 Calculations suggest that the crater may hold about 1 km of sediments.
 Most of the sediments may have been brought in by channels.

 Since it is believed that the lake was long-lived, life may have developed in the crater; the delta may have required a period of one to ten million years to form.
 Clay minerals have been detected in and around the crater.
 The Mars Reconnaissance Orbiter identified smectite clays.
 Clays form in the presence of water, so this area probably once held water and maybe life in ancient times.
 The surface in places is cracked into polygonal patterns; such shapes often form when clay dries out.
 The image below depicts examples of these patterns, and a channel that carried water and sediments into the crater.